Paying yourself - PAYE, dividends and loans

 Paying yourself through a limited company is different from paying yourself as a sole trader.
-You and your company are not the same - the company exists as an entirely separate in the eyes of the law; therefore, all income belongs to the company in the first instance.
-To receive personal income from your company, you will have to pay yourself a salary through PAYE or issue dividend payments if the company has the profits to pay these dividends from.
+You and your company are not the same - the company exists as entirely separate in the eyes of the law; therefore, all income belongs to the company in the first instance.
+To receive personal income from your company, you will have to pay yourself a salary through PAYE or issue dividend payments if the company has retained profits to pay these dividends from.
 You can also reimburse yourself for business expenses and receive director’s loans to borrow or reclaim money from your company.

 Most companies use an accountant to take care of their finances.
 We strongly suggest seeking professional advice to ensure your new business is as tax-efficient as possible.
 Whilst you may be reluctant to pay accountancy fees, it is often a false economy to take care of your own business finances and accounting requirements.

 If you keep your salary below the NIC threshold, you will not have to pay any National Insurance or Income Tax to HMRC.
-If you take more than the NIC threshold but less than your tax-free Personal Allowance, you will only have to pay NICs on your salary between £8,164 - £11,500.
-Salaries above £11,500 will be liable for Income Tax and National Insurance.
+If you take more than the NIC threshold but less than your tax-free Personal Allowance, you will only have to pay NICs on your salary between £8,632 - £12,500.
+Salaries above £12,500 will be liable for Income Tax and National Insurance.

-You do not have to limit your annual income to £11,500 - you can take additional income as dividend payments.
-Dividends are paid out of company profits after the deduction of corporation tax (20%) but you will not have to pay Income Tax on these payments, thus providing a tax-efficient way to remove money from your company.
+You do not have to limit your annual income to £12,500 - you can take additional income as dividend payments.
+Dividends are paid out of company profits after the deduction of corporation tax (19%) but you will not have to pay Income Tax on these payments, thus providing a tax-efficient way to remove money from your company.

 Corporation tax is currently 19%, whilst Income Tax rates range from 20% to 45% as your income increases; therefore, it is better to take part of your income as a salary and the rest as dividends, rather than taking your entire annual earnings as a salary and paying more Income Tax.
-You will have to pay tax on your dividend payments whether you are a higher or lower rate taxpayer, but tax rates on dividends are lower than Income Tax rates.
+You will have to pay income tax on your dividend payments whether you are a higher or lower rate taxpayer, but tax rates on dividends are lower than Income Tax rates.

 When a dividend is declared, you must write up a dividend voucher with the following details: